Imjuakinhere/project2/README.txt

 Q6: Is a new mutex, separate from what you have in Step 3, required to correctly implement this behavior?
 Why or why not?

+It does because a mutex must implement a behaviour that will protect the shared data between fucntionstheir purpose is to make sure the variables can't be accessed synchronously by functions.

 Step 5: Performance
 -------------------